peterfox1/fsmp-print/fs-macro-panel/README.md

 ![](img/body.png)

-* Layer height: 0.35mm
+* Layer height: 0.35mm (or smaller)
 * Infill: 10%
-* Consider using a brim to avoid first layer issues or warping
+* Should be fine without a brim, consider using one if you experience warping.

 ---
 #### Square Buttons (x7)

 [square_button.stl](square_button.stl)
-* Use a transparent filament for the base, and silver for the top.
+* Use a translucent filament for the base and silver for the top.
-* Set a filament change on layer 69 in your slicer so the last 4 layers are in Silver.
+* Set a filament change to be 0.5mm from the top (4 layers from the top - layer 69 when printing at 0.15mm)

 Designed to be printed either way up.
 They are best printed the right way up with 'ironing' enabled for the top layer.